The strongest objections — and the honest answers

 This is the most common objection and on the surface it seems obvious.
 History is full of cooperation collapsing into violence, idealism curdling into tyranny, good intentions producing catastrophic results.
 Human nature, the argument goes, is fixed.
 We are wired for competition, for tribalism, for short-term thinking.
 Any system that requires us to be otherwise is doomed from the start.

-But this argument misreads what human nature actually is.
+You are right about the history.
+But the argument misreads what human nature actually is.

 Most of what we call selfishness is scarcity response.
 When survival is threatened — when the job might disappear, when the bill might bankrupt you, when the neighbor might take what little you have — people compete, hoard, and exclude.
-This is a rational adaptation to conditions of genuine insecurity.
+This is a rational adaptation to conditions of genuine insecurity (Mullainathan & Shafir, 2013).
 Create genuine security and the behavior changes.
 Not perfectly, not immediately, not universally.
 Measurably and consistently.
-Basic income experiments, post-scarcity communities, societies with strong social safety nets — the evidence is consistent.
-Genuine security produces measurably more generosity, more trust, more cooperation.
+Basic income experiments in Finland, Stockton, California, and Kenya have all found the same pattern — genuine security produces measurably more generosity, more trust, more cooperation.

 The tribalism objection is equally misread.
 Humans are tribal, yes.
 But the tribe expands to match genuine mutual interdependence.
 From family to village to nation — the circle of who we consider "us" has grown at every stage of human history, always following the boundary of shared fate.
 Make that interdependence planetary — visible, structural, felt in daily life — and the circle expands again.
 Outward to all life.
 To the living systems we are part of and responsible for.